janekhuong/megabus-price-tracker/README.md

 Link: https://jane-megabus-scraper.streamlit.app/

-⚠️ Disclaimer: Scraping the Megabus website goes against their terms and conditions :( so therefore this project is for educational purposes only and not available for public use.
+⚠️ Disclaimer: Scraping the Megabus website goes against their terms and conditions, so therefore this project is for educational purposes only and not available for public use.

 ---